MicrosoftDocs/azure-docs/articles/analysis-services/tutorials/analysis-services-tutorial-roles.md

 # 2 - Configure server administrator and user roles

  In this stutorial, you use SQL Server Management Studio (SSMS) to connect to your server in Azure to configure server administrator and model database roles.
-You are also introduced  to [Tabular Model Scripting Language (TMSL)](https://docs.microsoft.com/sql/analysis-services/tabular-model-programming-compatibility-level-1200/tabular-model-programming-for-compatibility-level-1200).
-TMSL can be used to automate many tabular modeling tasks.
+You're also introduced  to [Tabular Model Scripting Language (TMSL)](https://docs.microsoft.com/sql/analysis-services/tabular-model-programming-compatibility-level-1200/tabular-model-programming-for-compatibility-level-1200).
+TMSL is a JSON based scripting language for tabular models at the 1200 and higher compatibility levels.
+It can be used to automate many tabular modeling tasks.
 TMSL is often used with PowerShell, but in this tutorial, you use the XMLA query editor in SSMS.
-You complete these tasks:
+With this tutorial, you complete these tasks:

 > [!div class="checklist"]
 > * Get your server name from the portal